Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/this-tailwind-css-cut-out-effect-will-amaze-you.md

   - tailwind
 ---

-A while a go we created this super cool [cut out text effect in CSS](https://daily-dev-tips.com/posts/css-cut-out-effect-that-will-blow-your-mind/), however in today's article we'll have a look at how to do this in Tailwind CSS.
+We created this super cool [cut out text effect in CSS](https://daily-dev-tips.com/posts/css-cut-out-effect-that-will-blow-your-mind/), however in today's article, we'll have a look at how to do this in Tailwind CSS.

-The result will be this super amazing, yet simple to achieve effect.
+The result will be this super amazing yet straightforward to achieve effect.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="js,result" data-slug-hash="bGREbqq" data-user="rebelchris" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/bGREbqq">